Facebook

 • Super sharp blades for trimming, shaping, and deadheading.

-• The spring mechanism reduces hand fatigue.
+• Spring mechanism reduces hand fatigue.

-• Long narrow tip allows you to cut in hard-to-reach places.
+• Long, narrow tip allows you to cut in hard-to-reach places.

-• Budget-friendly price, about $15 cheaper than the average cost.
+• Budget-friendly price, about $10 cheaper than the average cost.

 Cons

-• Locking mechanism is flimsy and hard to use.
+• Locking mechanism is a bit flimsy.

-• Some customers disliked how easy it springs back open after cutting.
+• Springs back open quickly after cutting.

 Product Specs